someparty/someparty/source/articles/2018-01-07-you-know-who.html.markdown

 Now reality has a way of calling me on my bullshit.
 It turns out that my number one and two picks released entirely new albums over Some Party's holiday break.
 That's a break I took on faith that the doldrums would hold.
 So much for that.

 We were aware that Halifax punk band the [Booji Boys](https://boojiboysfuneral.bandcamp.com/) were planning to release their second LP on Christmas.
 That's precisely what happened.
 UK label [Drunken Sailor Records](http://www.drunkensailorrecords.co.uk/) released the five-member band's *Weekend Rocker* LP as expected.
 The 12 song set was recorded by [Luke Mumford](https://twitter.com/mumfordluke) over the summer, and finds the Booji Boys continuing the sound they established earlier in the year.
-This is a group made up of hardcore vets performing hooky, low-fi power-pop at breakneck speed.
+This is a group made up of hardcore vets performing hooky, lo-fi power-pop at breakneck speed.
 What more could you want?

 <iframe style="border: 0; width: 350px; height: 470px;" src="https://bandcamp.com/EmbeddedPlayer/album=1019722367/size=large/bgcol=ffffff/linkcol=0687f5/tracklist=false/transparent=true/" seamless><a href="http://boojiboysfuneral.bandcamp.com/album/weekend-rocker-lp">Weekend Rocker LP by Booji Boys</a></iframe>